 Automatically create backup chains with SQL Server maintenance plans

 Creating a maintenance does not require the use of T-SQL scripts, and can be configured easily with the use of the Maintenance plan wizard.

 To start the wizard, open the Object Explorer in SQL Server Management Studio, and expand Management node.
 Right click on Maintenance Plans, and select Maintenance Plan Wizard.

 Click Next to skip first step of the wizard.

-Provide name and description for the maintenance plan.
-Since each backup task within the plan requires separate schedule, select the radio button for Separate schedules for each task, and click Next to proceed.
+Provide a name and description for the maintenance plan.
+Since each backup task within the plan requires a separate schedule, select the radio button for Separate schedules for each task, and click Next to proceed.

 Select two maintenance tasks: Back Up database (Full) and Back Up Database (Transaction Log).